arizzi/nail/README.md

 ##### VariationWeightArray
 Same as VariationWeight but taking an array of weights in input and creating a different weight for each element.
 The number of elements to consider must be specified

+## Yield
+The output of the processing consists of histograms and ntuples.
+Histograms can be specified as a dictionary where for each selection a list of histograms is given.
+Ntuples are specified with a selection and a list of columns to store.